 At least 38 million adults in the US drink too much.
 Only 1 in 6 adults talk with their doctor, nurse, or other health professional about their drinking.
 Alcohol screening and brief counseling can reduce the amount consumed on an occasion by 25% by those who drink too much.

 – Centers for Disease Prevention and Control, 2014

 2: Pre-service education

 Pre-service education for health and human service professionals is another strategy for better identifying patients and clients whose lives are adversely affected by substance use.
-IRETA provides pre-service training on SBIRT and evidence-based addiction treatment for medical students, nursing students, dental anesthesiology students, social work students, and dental students.
+IRETA has provided pre-service training on evidence-based addiction treatment for medical students, nursing students, dental anesthesiology students, social work students, and dental students.

 Despite the enormous costs to individuals and society from alcohol and co-morbid drug-related disorders…a recent study found that the average four-year medical school devoted a total of only 12 hours of curricular time to these disorders.

 – Academic Medicine, 2001